OP-DSL/OPS/apps/c/CloverLeaf/README.md

 using an explicit, second-order method.
 See http://uk-mac.github.io/CloverLeaf/ for the original version and more details.

-This version utilizes the OPS library and preprocessor.
+This version utilizes the OPS library and pre-processor.
 With OPS a single application code is transformed to enable it to be run with a number of
 parallelisations: OpenMP, CUDA, OpenCL, OpenACC and MPI and their combinations with MPI.